FionnT/Electron-light-db/README.md

   Usage
 ---

-  Include a defaults.json file with pre-configured settings in JSON format.
+  Include a defaults.json file with pre-configured settings in JSON format:
+  (It can be an empty file)

     {
       "screen": {